deanroker123/xva2raw/README.md

 then sit back and wait.
 Runs best with source and destination images on 2 drives.
 Takes about 1:30h for a 600GB disk image on with source on external USB3 SSD and destination on USB3 spinning disk.

+Reading and Writing are handled by separate go routines.
+If there are lots of empty blocks in the XVA file it can sit at __Waiting for writing to finish__ for some time, especially if the destination disk is slower than the source.